 Other miscellaneous expenses related to the estate such as telephone bills, mileage, and postage

 Even interest expenses you incur as executor after the decedent’s death are deductible if they’re reasonable, necessary to the administration of the estate, and deductible under local law.
-If you elect to pay the estate tax in installment under section 6166, you can’t deduct any interest expenses incurred on the installments on Form 706 but you can deduct them on Form 1041.
+But if you elect to pay the estate tax in installments under IRC Section 6166, you can’t deduct any interest expenses incurred on the installments on the 706.
+Don’t forget about them, though — you can deduct them on the estate’s Form 1041.